Unzor/TypeTerpret/README.md

 Again, thanks to @niutech for the original compiler & interpreter.

+NPM package is coming soon!
+Meanwhile, use typeterpret-node.js in /dist-node.

 # Usage
+## Browser
 ```javascript
 var code=`
 var stringTest:string = "Hello World!";